openwebdocs/owd-website/pages/content/posts/security-docs-sta.md

 ## Thanks!

-Thanks first and foremost to the Sovereign Tech Agency for funding this project: having a reliable source of funding is essential to secure the resources needed for a sustained project like this.
+Thanks first and foremost to the Sovereign Tech Agency for funding this project.
+Having a reliable source of funding is essential to secure the resources needed for a sustained project like this.

 Thanks also to: